apache/ignite/modules/platforms/python/docs/examples.rst

   :language: python
   :lines: 24, 221-238

-The :py:func:`~pyignite.connection.Connection.sql` method returns a generator, that yields the resulting rows.
+The :py:meth:`~pyignite.client.Client.sql` method returns a generator, that yields the resulting rows.

 What are the 10 most populated cities throughout the 3 chosen countries?
 ========================================================================

-If you set the `include_field_names` argument to `True`, the :py:func:`~pyignite.connection.Connection.sql` method will generate a list of column names as a first yield.
+If you set the `include_field_names` argument to `True`, the :py:meth:`~pyignite.client.Client.sql` method will generate a list of column names as a first yield.
 You can access field names with Python built-in `next` function.